Unity-Technologies/com.unity.probuilder/docs/docs/texturing/manual-uv-editing.md

 UVs are used track these position, rotation, and tiling values.
 ProBuilder provides 3 methods of working with UVs:

-* Auto UVs : Use the standard Move, Rotate, and Scale tools for texturing, and ProBuilder automatically handles all the complex UV work.
+* Auto UVs : Use the standard Move, Rotate, and Scale tools for texturing, or direct numerical input, and ProBuilder automatically handles all the complex UV work.

 * Manual UVs : Use the full UV Editor to precisely unwrap and edit UVs, render UV Templates, project UVs, and more.